Q: What is included in the ID Camp fee?

 Q: Who are the Regional Staff Coaches?

-A: The ODP Regional II coaching staff are some of the top high level licensed coaches, including college coaches, within Region II (Midwest).
+A: The ODP Midwest Regional coaching staff are some of the top high level licensed coaches, including college coaches, within the Midwest.

 Q: Will there be college coaches there?